veenaramesh/veenaramesh.github.io/_pages/about.md

 I am currently a Sr. Machine Learning Engineer at Lovelytics Data, a boutique tech consulting firm.
 Before that, I graduated from University of Virginia, where I studied Computer Science + Linguistics.

-I have a lot of opinions about a lot of things, and I like to write about them (enjoy the blog).
-My contact information is linked below.
+I have a lot of opinions about a lot of things, and I like to write about them.

 Disclaimer: Opinions expressed are solely my own.